1. What is AWS ECS?

-- Amazon ECS is a fully managed container orchestration service that makes it easy for you to deploy, manage, and scale containerized applications.
+- Amazon ECS is a fully managed container orchestration service that makes deploying, managing, and scaling containerized applications easy.

 - It deeply integrates with the rest of the AWS platform to provide a secure and easy-to-use solution for running container workloads in the cloud and now on your infrastructure with Amazon ECS Anywhere.